Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

-In the aforementioned works, the use of UAVs as intermediate relays has not been discussed.
-Existing UL CDRT-NOMA schemes cannot simply treat terrestrial relays as UAVs as there exist some challenges.
+Nevertheless, the existing UL CDRT-NOMA schemes cannot treat UAVs as terrestrial relays because of fundamental challenges discussed below.
 In these schemes, the non-adaptive SIC order is based on the statistical channel state information (CSI) of the transmitters, where the receiver exploits a large amount of instantaneous CSI to decode the received signals from the transmitters \cite{LiuCL2018, AgarwalAccess2020, NguyenSJ2022}.
 In \cite{LiuCL2018}, based on statistical CSI, the authors derived the OP of multi-user UL NOMA schemes over Rayleigh channels.
 An extension to generalized fading was developed in \cite{AgarwalAccess2020}.
-A recent research on use of CDRT-NOMA in Internet-of-Things (IoT) networks promoting statistical CSI-based decoding order was reported in \cite{NguyenSJ2022}.
+A recent research on the use of CDRT-NOMA in Internet-of-Things (IoT) networks promoting statistical CSI-based decoding order was reported in \cite{NguyenSJ2022}.
 However, due to the high mobility of UAVs, the statistical CSI of the UAV to terrestrial device links fluctuates dynamically as the UAV travels in the three-dimensional (3D) space \cite{SharmaWCL2019, AmerTC2020}.
 As a result, the UAV and FC can experience extreme interference due to the non-adaptive decoding orders, leading to incorrect signal segregation at the SIC receivers, which limits the application of such schemes.
 To address this issue, a more adaptive SIC ordering should be considered.

 The available decoding mechanisms in \cite{GaoCL2017, GaoTVT2018, ZakeriTVT2019} require not only perfect channel state information (CSI), but also information about the power control strategy.
 The studies in \cite{GaoCL2017, GaoTVT2018}, in particular, present dynamic decoding orders for uplink NOMA transmission, where dynamic SIC receivers estimate the received power from each transmitter before decoding the received signal.
 In addition, \cite{ZakeriTVT2019} proposed resource allocation and power control algorithms for dynamic SIC receivers.